obonaventure/cnp3/book-2nd/exercises/ex-stp.rst

 Netkit STP lab
 --------------

-In this lab, you can explore the behavior of a network with switches that use the Spanning Tree Protocol (STP).
+In the lab ``lab_stp`` (:download:`/netkit/netkit-lab_stp.zip`), you can explore the behavior of a network with switches that use the Spanning Tree Protocol (STP).
 This protocol allows switches to automatically disable ports on Ethernet switches to ensure that the network does not contain any cycle that could cause frames to loop forever.

 Here is the topology of the network: